Alex Mao Youth Photo Award 2025

 Alex Mao Youth Award 2020

 Matt Hurley won the 2020 Alex Mao Youth Award, a new photography prize for emerging photographers with his image 'Sunday Treat'.
 Congratulations Matt.
-He wins a $1200 cash prize.
+He wins a $1200 cash grant.

 Judge Raymond Sagapolutele, said "The image that I chose, Matt Hurley's summer ice cream has so much going for it.
 It is a portrait but not just of a person but that moment in time and characterised in the melting mess that anyone will recognise and engage with, it's the face of Summer.
 I may be sentimental in my appreciation of the image but there is so much that this engages with, the sense of a moment in time and recalled memory and with the use of shallow depth of field the hazy feeling that pulls the viewer into the details of what's on offer.
 The ice cream itself is a caricature of a face melting and smiling and running down the arm of the person we don't know just out of frame."